ckan/ckan/doc/maintaining/cli.rst

 For example, to make a user called 'admin' into a sysadmin::

- ckan -c |/path/to/ckan.ini| sysadmin add admin
+ ckan -c |ckan.ini| sysadmin add admin

 tracking: Update tracking statistics